openconnect/ocserv/doc/README-radius.md

 The dictionary should contain at least the attributes shown below, and the servers file should contain the radius server to use.

+---
+**NOTE**

+Note, that ocserv since 1.0.0 does not provide the 'NAS-Port' attribute to server.
+In the previous versions the NAS-Port value was corresponding to the worker process ID (PID), which changed on client reconnect (e.g., due to roaming).
+That caused accounting problems, and as there is no notion of ports in ocserv, it is no longer sent.

-Note, that ocserv provides the 'NAS-Port' attribute to server, which corresponds to the worker process PID value.
-This PID value may change during accounting (because the client may be handled by a different process/port).
-To make the port change, not affect the radius server's unique ID, you must configure the server not to account NAS-Port.
-In freeradius servers for example you have to remove the NAS-Port attribute from the acct_unique section.
+This breaks the default configuration of freeradius servers which assumes that the NAS-Port is sent.
+To make ocserv authentication and account work with freeradius, you must configure the server not to account NAS-Port by removing the NAS-Port attribute from the acct_unique section.
+---

 Ocserv configuration
 ====================